gamelover42/MVCSample/README.md

 # MvcSample

-This is a project designed to demonstrate Inversion of Control and Dependency Injection in an ASP.NET MVC project.
+This project is designed to demonstrate Inversion of Control and Dependency Injection in ASP.NET MVC.
+This project is meant only as a proof of concept sample.